brandonlowon/Kaggle-Competition-Project/ProjectProposal.md

 The models I hope to employ in this class are : LogisticRegression, RandomForest, GradientBoosting, and SVC

-Helpful functions I believe will be necessary for this project are: LabelEncoders, seaborn plots, correlation heat maps, confusion matrices, cross validation
+Helpful functions I believe will be necessary for this project are: LabelEncoders, seaborn plots, correlation heat maps, confusion matrices, cross validation, grid search trees for some models.